Hervar77/infinity-doc/mkdocs/api/infinity.image.md

 Values:

 - rgb: `0`
-  >Use red, green and blue channels
+  >Use red, green and blue channels.

 - red: `1`
-  >Use red channel
+  >Use red channel.

 - green: `2`
-  >Use green channel
+  >Use green channel.

 - blue: `3`
-  >Use blue channel
+  >Use blue channel.

 - alpha: `4`
-  >Use alpha channel
+  >Use alpha channel.

 - black: `5`
-  >Use black channel
+  >Use black channel.

 - real: `6`
-  >Complex images: use real part
+  >Complex images: use real part.

 - imag: `7`
-  >Complex images: use imaginary part
+  >Complex images: use imaginary part.

 - mag: `8`
-  >Complex images: use magnitude
+  >Complex images: use magnitude.

 - phase: `9`
-  >Complex images: use phase
+  >Complex images: use phase.

 Example: